agrawalradhika04/monster-battle-simulator/README.md

 # monster-battle-simulator
 This project features an implementation of a simple console-based Monster battle simulator.
+It includes a Monster class with attributes like health, power, toughness, and name.
+Users can create two monsters, set their stats, and initiate turn-based combat between them.
+The game handles attack logic, health reduction, healing options, and life status checks.
+Players can choose to continue battles or revive dead monsters using health boosts.